raysas/ML-from-scratch/README.md

 That's why we're studying _spectral clustering_ which is based _spectral graph theory_: the properties of graphs in relation to the eigenvalues and eigenvectors of the graph's adjacency matrix.
 But, _how to get a graph from tabular data?_
 The data points are represented as vertices in a graph, and the edges between the vertices are weighted based on the similarity between the data points.
+The graph is a _weighted similarity graph_, which is complete.
+To sparsify it, a way would be to delete edges with low weights, below a certain threshold $\epsilon$, generating thus an _epsilon-graph_.

-_Some linear/graph theory background because it's cool_:
+_Some linear algebra/graph theory background because it's cool_:
 A Graph $G=(V, E)$ is a set of vertices $V$ and edges $E$ connecting the vertices, it's a non-euclidean data structure _(example of euclidean is tabular data, it obeys euclidean postulates and can be represented in multi-dimensional linear space)._
 There are 3 types of matrices when it comes to representing them, the most common being:
 - _adjacency matrix_ $A$ which is a square matrix of size $|V| \times |V|$ where $A_{ij} = w_{ij}$ if there is an edge between vertices $i$ and $j$, and $0$ otherwise.
 The _degree matrix_ $D$, on the side, is a diagonal matrix of size $|V| \times |V|$ where $D_{ii} = \sum_{j} A_{ij}$, i.e. the sum of the weights of the edges incident to vertex $i$, and this can be calculated as $D = \sum_{i} A$.